Aesti: Tacitus

-The placement of the Tacitean Aestii is based primarily on their association with amber, a popular luxury item during the life of Tacitus, with known sources at the southeastern coast of the Baltic Sea.
+The placement of the Tacitean Aesti is based primarily on their association with amber, a popular luxury item during the life of Tacitus, with known sources at the southeastern coast of the Baltic Sea.
 The Baltic amber trade, which appears to have extended to the Mediterranean Sea, has been traced by archaeologists back to the Nordic Bronze Age; its major center was in the region of Sambia.

-This trade probably existed before the historical Trojan War in the 13th century BCE, as amber is one of the substances in which the palace of Menelaus at Sparta was said to be rich in Homer's The Iliad.
+This trade probably existed before the historical Trojan War in the 13th century BCE, as amber is one of the substances in which the palace of Menelaus at Sparta was said to be rich in Homer's Iliad.

 Cassiodorus

 Cassiodorus' Variae, published in 537, contains a letter written by Cassiodorus in the name of Theodoric the Great, addressed to the Aesti:

 It is gratifying to us to know that you have heard of our fame, and have sent ambassadors who have passed through so many strange nations to seek our friendship.We have received the amber which you have sent us.
 You say that you gather this lightest of all substances from the shores of ocean, but how it comes thither you know not.
 But as an author named Cornelius (Tacitus) informs us, it is gathered in the innermost islands of the ocean, being formed originally of the juice of a tree (whence its name succinum), and gradually hardened by the heat of the sun.
 Thus it becomes an exuded metal, a transparent softness, sometimes blushing with the color of saffron, sometimes glowing with flame-like clearness.
 Then, gliding down to the margin of sea, and further purified by the rolling of the tides, it is at length transported to your shores to be cast upon them.
 We have thought it better to point this out to you, lest you should imagine that your supposed secrets have escaped our knowledge.
 We sent you some presents by our ambassadors, and shall be glad to receive further visits from you by the road which you have thus opened up, and to show you future favors.

 The style of the letter proves that the nation was at that time independent, not ruled by the Ostrogoths.
-Apparently Cassiodorus considered it politically essential to establish friendly relations with the Nordic region.
-The letter also indicates that the Aesti were fully confident of the value of amber and had made out of it a trade secret.
-The sending of presents and the promise to show future favors were in ancient times a cordial way of giving de jure recognition to another power.
+Apparently, Cassiodorus considered it politically essential to establish friendly relations with the Nordic region.
+The letter also implies that the Aesti were fully confident of the value of amber and had made out of it a trade secret.
+Sending presents and promising to show future favors were in ancient times a cordial way of giving de jure recognition to another power.